Discovery-Sourced CMDB: Live, Governed, and Built for Agentic IT

 Decommissioned CIs

-Assets flagged as decommissioned flagged as decommissioned based on decommission rules; their records are retained for audit, not deleted
+Assets flagged as decommissioned based on configured decommission rules; records are retained for audit, not deleted.

 INTEGRATIONS